b0nesss/SwapItLikeITalkIt/README.md

 # SwapItLikeITalkIt

 This repository contains the code for a Cross-Chain DApp, which allows users to interact with multiple blockchain networks simultaneously.
-The DApp is built using Solidity, Javascript and uses various frameworks like ethers.js, hardhat, next.js and utilizes CCIP for cross-chain communication.This DApp was made for the Summer Open Projects of GDSC, IIT Roorkee.
+The DApp is built using Solidity, Javascript and uses various frameworks like ethers.js, hardhat, next.js and utilizes CCIP for cross-chain communication.

 ## Table of Contents